 Visiting the area around Engelberg in Switzerland in summer and looking to do some hiking?
 The Four Lakes Trail is the best choice!
-In this guide, you can read all about it – find out!
+In this guide, you can read all about this stunning hike that I consider as one of the very best in Switzerland.

 Switzerland is our favorite mountain destination and one of the places we often go to is Engelberg.
 It’s home to the famous mountain destination Mount Titlis and a great place for skiing in winter and hiking in summer.